 So where does this leave you?
-You may need to hear someone say it, so: don’t continue to work in a job environment that is so toxic you feel it is killing you.
+You may need to hear someone say it, so don’t continue to work in a job environment that is so toxic you feel it is killing you.
 If you can get a little breathing room, we can help you sort out whether you have an employment-related claim, need to job hunt for a new and better job, or have a short-term disability claim.

-An employment-related claim is based on your job with your employer.
 There are certain things an employer is prohibited from doing in the workplace, but the law also protects employers in many cases.
 If you feel your stress, depression, and anxiety are largely caused by your workplace, you should seek out an employment lawyer to discuss whether you have a case.
 Often, armed with some basic information, you can work through your Human Resources department to shift your job conditions to give you some needed relief.
 If not, the employment lawyer would advise you about next steps.
 (If you’re in the greater Washington DC area, call us – we know a good one.)

 If your job is just one part of a larger problem, though, you may have a short-term disability claim.
 This may or may not turn into a long-term disability claim, but you need to take that a step at a time.
 In most cases, you first need to build your short-term disability case.